7 Reasons Car Shuts Off When AC Is Turned ON & How to Fix It – Demystifying Why Car Stall When I Turn On The AC

 Corroded Relay

-An electrical problem is also the most common reason a car shuts OFF when AC is turned ON.
-Often the car surges due to electrical problems.
-Make sure you don’t have a loose fuse in the fuse box or a corroded relay.
+An electrical problem is also the most common reason a car turns off when the AC is activated.
+Often the car hesitates due to electrical problems like sensor issues.
+Make sure you don’t have a loose fuse in the fuse box or a corroded relay and immediately replace such a component with a new one from the auto parts store.

 Related Post: Car Relay Guide